-- On the left side, scroll to the desired section.
+- In the Admin menu, scroll to the desired section.
 Or, if you are already viewing a page in the Admin section of Looker, scroll to the desired section in the left sidebar.
 Sections are shown in bold and are not clickable.

 - Click a page name to view it.
 Pages are shown in regular, non-bold font.

 Suggested Learning Path

-- If you are an administrator setting up a Looker instance, start with the Getting Started Setting Up Looker page will show you the steps for both Looker-hosted and on-premises setups.
+- If you are an administrator setting up a Looker instance, the Getting Started Setting Up Looker page will show you the steps for both Looker-hosted and on-premises setups.